 If you want to download a historical record of all data received by ADSBexchange, this is the section for you.

-You must request access to download the JSON archive historical files.
-Please use the contact form here.
+If you meet all 3 requirements, you can request access to download the JSON archive historical files here.

 Building on the “Querying Live Data” section above, essentially, every 60 seconds, we issue the following JSON query and store the results: http://public-api.adsbexchange.com/VirtualRadar/AircraftList.json?trFmt=sa